julowe/atreus62-buildguide/README.md

 [Ponoko Design for 3 spacers and 1 top plate in 3.2mm Birch Plywood on 24"x12" sheet](ponoko/1topPlateInitials-3spacers-24x12-3.2mmBirchPly.svg)

 Hmm just ordered but it seems you can get by with just two spacer layers...
 [Imgur](http://i.imgur.com/Tp04rdk.jpg) & [Source Post](https://www.reddit.com/r/MechanicalKeyboards/comments/5m8lz1/earthy_atreus62/dc25ng3/) If I had seen this before I would have been more inclined to cut up one of the spacer layers in to 4 or so parts and cut them from the middle of the other spacer.
+Though my first timer discount of $20 more or less cancelled this out.
+For the birch plywood the cost was $11.60 for the making and $9.50 for the material for a total of	$21.10.
+Good to know in the future.

  --- Pictures to come when pieces arrive in ~11 days --